 Storage and freezing

 - Store the muffins in a muffins box or airtight box for up to 4 days in the pantry.

-- Freeze the muffins in an airtight box or zip bag.
+- Freeze the muffins in an airtight box or ziplock bag.
 Make sure you remove the muffin paper cup before freezing.
 Defrost the day before.

-- Gluten free option: use same amount of gluten-free flour blend
+- Gluten-free option: use the same amount of gluten-free flour blend.

-- Feel free to swap strawberries by fresh blueberries or raspberries
+- Feel free to swap strawberries with fresh blueberries or raspberries.